Living With a Spinal Cord Injury

 - Take care of yourself by eating well and getting enough rest.

-- Make sure you do not ignore your own health while you are caring for your loved one.
+- Make sure you don't ignore your own health while you are caring for your loved one.
 Keep up with your own doctor visits, and make sure to take your medicines regularly, if needed.

-- Locate a support group to attend.
+- Find a support group to attend.
 Support groups may be able to offer advice about insurance coverage too.

 - Schedule time for yourself.
 Get out of the house to do things you enjoy, run errands, or go shopping.